ElementPS/Express.CSharp/README.md

 ##Step 2: Send Request to the Express API

-The HttpSender class is used to send both the XMl and SOAP requests.
+The HttpSender class is used to send both the XML and SOAP requests.
 The only difference is the endpoint the data is sent to and the SOAPAction header that is added when sending SOAP requests.

 ```
 HttpWebRequest webRequest = (HttpWebRequest)WebRequest.Create(url);